 Cahaba River Society offers guided float trips on the Cahaba River.
 We can supply canoes, paddles, life jackets, and a naturalist with the expertise to allow you a unique, up-close experience with the Cahaba River.

-A schedule of pre-planned trips is released at the Cahaba River Society’s annual meeting, which is held during the last week of January or first week of February.
-If you would like to request a trip in the interim, contact our office at 205-322-5326 or email [email protected]
+The best ways to increase your chances of getting a reservation are to become a member and attend the Cahaba River Society annual meeting.Β A schedule of pre-planned trips is released at the Cahaba River Society's annual meeting, which is held during the last week of January or first week of February.
+If you would like to request a trip in the interim, contact our office at 205-322-5326 or email [email protected].

 Requested Donation Levels:

-Life vests are required for all participants.
+Life vests are required for all participants.Β

 The Cahaba River offers a variety of paddling experiences.
 Read about some of the different types of Cahaba River trips below.